TurboGears/tg2docs/book/appendices/preprelease.rst

  3. Closing remaining tickets
  4. Upgrading all local packages as high as possible
  5. Testing Jenkins with the upgraded packages and code
+ 6. Finalizing Changes On 'next' Branch
- 6. Preparing changelog and release announcement
+ 7. Preparing changelog and release announcement
- 7. Finalizing and merging branches
- 8. Preparing packages
+ 8. Preparing packages and the documentation
+ 9. Uploading the documentation
- 9. Making the New Eggbasket the Current on Turbogears.org
+ 10. Making the New Eggbasket the Current on Turbogears.org
- 10. Pushing to `PyPI`_
+ 11. Pushing to `PyPI`_
- 11. Publishing release annoucement and closing milestones
+ 12. Publishing release annoucement and closing milestones
+ 13. Final Cleanup

 Below, we discuss each of these steps in detail.